LGBTQ+ Owned Businesses

 When it comes to those who have not yet visited Phoenix, one of our best-kept secrets is the prominence and longevity of the city's LGBTQ+ business community.
 For example, in 2020, the Greater Phoenix Equality Chamber of Commerce (GPECC) celebrated its 40th anniversary — making it among the oldest organizations of its kind in the United States.

-Further, Phoenix has earned a score of 100 — the highest score possible — on the Human Rights Campaign's 2020 Municipal Equality Index Scorecard.
-Not just in 2020, but for eight consecutive years.
+Further, Phoenix has earned a score of 100 — the highest score possible — on the Human Rights Campaign's Municipal Equality Index Scorecard.
+Not just in 2021, but for nine consecutive years.

 “[Our community is] amazing and diverse,” says Deanna Jordan, executive director of the GPECC.
 “I think Phoenix is more welcoming than outsiders expect, and we have amazing places and destinations ... [that] share a common goal: celebrating our diversity and empowering people to live an authentic life, personally or professionally."